v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 ### LotteryGameNode

-The LotteryGameNode implements LotteryGame and supports logic to run the lottery.
-LotteryGameNode holds a reference to an instance of Supplier<Ticket> and whenever processNewTicketSale is called, acquires a purchased ticket and adds it to the internal cache.
+The LotteryMachineNode implements LotteryMachine and supports logic to run the lottery.
+LotteryMachineNode holds a reference to an instance of Supplier<Ticket> and whenever processNewTicketSale is called, acquires a purchased ticket and adds it to the internal cache.
 A lifecycle method start is created that checks the resultPublisher has been set before progressing any further.